Druckansicht der Internetadresse:

 (b) the vast majority of students are not difficult to please.

-You can prepare by watching/listening to English-language broad- and webcasts.
-Choose material where there is some written input to help you check your comprehension of the audio footage, for example, visit ‘all-in-one’ websites such as http://www.bbc.co.uk.
-(Please comply with the terms of use stipulated.)
+p>You prepare best by watching and listening to broadcasts, webcasts and podcasts in English.
+It is also good to choose material where you receive some written input to help you check your comprehension of the audio footage, for example, ‘all-in-one’ websites such as the BBC (UK) and NPR (USA).